-The new permanent exhibition, Champions Thoroughbred Racing Gallery, opened at the National Sports Museum at the Melbourne Cricket Ground on 30 September 2010, on the eve of the Spring Racing Carnival and the celebrations surrounding the 150th running of the Melbourne Cup.
+Champions Thoroughbred Racing Gallery, opened in the National Sports Museum at the Melbourne Cricket Ground on 30 September 2010, on the eve of the Spring Racing Carnival and the celebrations surrounding the 150th running of the Melbourne Cup.

 In 2014 the Museum received Accreditation through Museums Australia (Victoria), aligning procedures, policies and practice with the National Standards for Australian Museums and Galleries.